 Katrina was put into the back of Ofc Chung's squad car, silently crying.
 He spoke to her kindly and frequently, and he told me I could talk to her as well, but I just didn't know what to say to her.
 I said her name, thinking I'd ask her where she was from, but when she didn't respond, I didn't press the issue.
 I wasn't judging her in the slightest.
-Instead, I was acutely aware of the advantages I've had in my life that she probably did not, and frankly, I didn't want to come off as some middle-class white woman who viewed her as a sideshow.
+Instead I was acutely aware of advantages I've had in my life that she probably did not, and frankly, I didn't want to come off as some middle class white woman who viewed her as a sideshow.
 So, I stayed silent.
-Not out of judgment, but out of respect.
+Not out of judgement, but out of respect.

 As we sat outside the substation while Ofc Chung filled out paperwork in his car, he looked up.
 "There's a stolen car coming this way.
 See the helicopter?
 They're going to drive right past us.
 Look."

 I looked out the car windows, and a car with squad car (no lights or sirens) traveling behind it drove sedately down Sullivant Ave.
 The car took a right onto the road on the far side of the fence surrounding the station, and at that point, the cop engaged his lights.
 And then police vehicles appeared from nowhere.
 The helicopter hovered overhead, and I went to the far corner of the fenced parking lot to see what I could see.
 Which was mostly a whole bunch of police lights, but it broke up the "Ofc Chung typing up paperwork" portion for me.